RisingStone/Angular2JqueryWrapper/README.md

-# ng-book 2: Simple Reddit-like App

-> A simple voting app that resembles a minimal-reddit link voting app in Angular 2.

 ## Dependencies

 Before you get started, you need to make sure you have node.js installed.
 We'll be using `npm` to run this project (`npm` will be installed when you install node.js).
 You can [install node.js here](https://nodejs.org/en/).